David-Else/developer-workstation-setup-script-debian/README.md

    make && sudo make install
    ```

-10. Update MPV config file for Debian 13 by uncommenting sections indented for the new version
+9. Update MPV config file for Debian 13 by uncommenting sections indented for the new version.

-11. Change the visudo editor to vim: `sudo update-alternatives --config editor`
+10. Change the visudo editor to vim: `sudo update-alternatives --config editor`

-12. `sudo reboot`
+11. `sudo reboot`

 ## Optional Tweaks